luizhenriquelongo/csv-processing-api/README.md

 ## Architecture Overview

-The goal of this architecture is to be able to process csv files asynchronously noticing that the uploaded and the result files may be larger than the available memory in the server.
+The architecture of this API is designed to handle large CSV files and perform asynchronous processing, considering that the uploaded and result files may exceed the server's available memory.

 _**Important:** Did not spend much time on configuration of componentes other than the flask application and the celery worker, all other components are just a "plug and play" docker-compose version with basic to none security at all.
 This is not intended to be production ready (despite the python code) environment._

 ### Components
-- **Flask API**: The actual web server.
+- **Flask API**: The web server for the API.
-- **Local Storage**: The storage inside the web server.
+- **Local Storage**: Storage within the web server.
-- **MongoDB**: The database that holds all the information about all tasks created so far.
+- **MongoDB**: Database for storing information about tasks.
-- **RabbitMQ**: The message broker used to enable the async comunication between celery and flask.
+- **RabbitMQ**: Message broker enabling async communication between Celery and Flask.
-- **Celery Worker**: The worker that will process the files asynchronously.
+- **Celery Worker**: Processes files asynchronously.
-- **Celery Beat**: Will schedule a task for every 30 seconds to clean up the files in the local storage.
+- **Celery Beat**: Schedules a task every 30 seconds to clean up files in local storage.

 ### Sequence Diagram of the relevant endpoint
 ![sequence_diagram.png](docs/sequence_diagram.png)